attunehq/attune/docs/user-guide/self-hosting.md

 Before you begin, ensure you have the following installed:

-- **Docker**: Required for running the Attune control plane and backing services (PostgreSQL and MinIO)
+- **Docker**: Required for running the Attune control plane and required services (PostgreSQL and MinIO)
 - **Go**: Required for building the Attune CLI

 ## 1. Clone the Repository